 - Be prepared to change your travel plans in case of disruptions.

 - If you're affected by transport disruptions, contact your airline, travel agent or insurer for assistance.
 For information on possible disruptions to flights you can contact Athens International Airport information on +30 210 3530000.

-Since 2015, there has been a significant influx of irregular migrants entering Greece, particularly on islands close to the Turkish coast, such as Lesvos, Chios, Samos, Leros and Kos.
-Expect larger crowds and possible delays in these areas.
+Since 2015, there has been an increase in the number of migrants and refugees entering Greece, particularly on islands close to the Turkish coast, such as Lesvos, Chios, Samos, Leros and Kos.
+Expect large crowds and possible delays in these areas.